agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 - [ ] Attend the 30 Days of JavaScript Coding Challenge Launch or watch the [recording](https://youtu.be/7uhOcPSniIs)
 - [ ] Join the WWCode Front End [Slack (invitation link)](https://join.slack.com/t/womenwhocodefrontend/shared_invite/zt-1jcs2wt2o-bQjzOPBkdiOPsI~LSypnKg): days-of-code-challenge-2024 channel

+## WWCode Python

+- [ ] Attend the Python Days of Code Challenge Launch or watch the recording (link to be updated soon)